SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 ```
 To get the reference of the source IP in another stage, we will use the reference `{{stage1.message.traffic.source}}`

-- `stage1` is the name of JSON stage
+- `stage1` is the name of the JSON stage
 - `message` is the name of the `Output_field`
 - `traffic.source` is the field we want in the JSON